franleplant/nosleepjavascript-blog/content/blog/cardano-smart-contract-game/index.md

 Cardano's Smart Contracts are written in a Haskell library called Plutus, so put up your functional programming hat and let's get our hands dirty.

-Note: at the time of writing there still some wrinkles in Cardano's Smart Contract platform, so if you are not part of the Plutus Pioneer Program you might have some difficulties running this, but hopefully this will be a nice showcase of how Cardano enables Smart Contracts.
+Note: at the time of writing there still some wrinkles in Cardano's smart contract platform, so if you are not part of the Plutus Pioneer Program you might have some difficulties running the code, but hopefully it will be a nice showcase of how Cardano enables smart contracts.
-Also, State Machines are just a higher level abstraction to write Smart Contracts in Cardano but not at all the only way, so you are not limited to them.
+Also, State Machines are just a higher level abstraction to write smart contracts in Cardano but not at all the only way, so you are not limited to them.

 ## Quick intro to Plutus Concepts

-Plutus Smart Contracts should be called _Smart Transactions_ because that is all you can really do with it on-chain.
+Plutus smart contracts should be called **Smart Transactions** because that is all you can really do _on-chain_.

-You take a trivial input called the `Redeemer` to create a Transaction (Tx) that is going to be spending UTxO (unspent transaction outputs) sitting at a `validator` script that might contain coins and Native Tokens plus a trivial custom Data called the `Datum`.
-As a Smart Contract developer you define the `validator` script to allow or deny someone else (the user of said Smart Contract) from _consuming_ UTxOs sitting at the script output.
+From the outside, users can only generate **Transactions** with inputs (UTxOs or unspent transaction outputs of previous transactions) and generate outputs (also UTxOs) at different public key addresses depending on the use case.

+These transactions are created _off-chain_ and sent along with a trivial payload called the **Redeemer**.

+A transaction is only applied to the blockchain after being _validated_ by **Validator script** which is the main thing DApp developers write and run _on-chain_.

+This validator script has a public key address made up of its hash and funds (UTxOs) can only be spent if the transaction trying to spend them passes the validation, which is the business logic running _on-chain_.

+A UTxO contains coins or Native Tokens plus a trivial custom payload called the `Datum`, which serves as a custom application state and is central to the ability to write DApps.

+The main difference between user accounts and script accounts is that user accounts need to sign spending transactions with their private key but anyone can spend from a script address if the transaction is considered valid by the validator script itself.
+Is a pretty interesting model.

+All this is part of the EUTxO model or the Extended Unspect Transaction Output which is the model pioneered by Bitcoin with some extensions to allow _smart contracts_.

-Surprisingly this model allows pretty much all what you would expect from a Smart Contract platform, it is just modeled differently and does comes with trade-offs.
-But it is similar to what `functional programming` brings to the table in terms of predictability, testability and simpler interfaces comparing it to imperative or object oriented programming.
+Surprisingly this model allows pretty much all what you would expect from a smart contract platform, it is just modeled differently and does comes with trade-offs.
+It is similar to what `functional programming` brings to the table in terms of predictability, testability and simpler interfaces comparing it to imperative or object oriented programming, so we could say that **Cardano is a platform for pure functional smart contracts**.

 ## Rock Paper Scissors